TheMartianLife/StarTrek_AppleWatchFaces/README.md

 5. Select the appropriate time position and complications for the design
 6. Add the face

-*I do not own the UFP logo or any of the Star Trek designs I used as inspiration.
+*I do not own the UFP or Enterprise logos or any of the Star Trek designs used as inspiration.
 These images are being released under CC0.*